All Episodes

 There is no Democrat budget.

-There is no architectural rendering of what they think should be done spending wise.
+There is no architectural rendering of what they think should be done spending-wise.

-They have violated constitutional law here in the sense that they have not presented a Obama does, it gets voted down routinely politically, it doesn't ever get a vote.
+They have violated constitutional law here in the sense that they have not presented a budget.

-Via these continuing resolutions, and you can't, by the way, you can't just eliminate, you can't pretend the first two years of total Democrat control didn't happen.
+And you can't, by the way, you can't just eliminate, you can't pretend the first two years of total Democrat control didn't happen.

 What about this year?

-They're just trying to side trade.
+They're just trying to sidetrack.

 The first two years is where all this started, set new baselines.